MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

     Note that one of the segmentation strengths of Customer Insights is the variety of operators it supports.

-4. Add entities that are related to that entity until getting to the Customer Profile entity.
-That can be done using the **ADD** operator.
-You can define the required relationships between entities using the **Relationships** page (see the “Relationships” section for more information).
-For these additional entities, choose the **All Records** attribute.
+4. Add entities that are related to that entity until getting to the Customer Profile entity as will be shown in the example below.
+Note that for the completion of this step, you may need to first define relationships between entities using the **Relationships** page (see the “Relationships” section for more information).

 ### Example - Group Creation
 Let's explore a case in which we want to segment our customers by a specific clickstream activity attribute.
 In our example, it will be a session ID that is not equal to 1 (since this session was done on an older, outdated website version that is irrelevant for our current targeting efforts).
 This is the series of steps we should complete.